 A customer, Jane, comes in, looking for a new pair of shoes.
 With a CRM, you have a team member who recognizes her immediately.
 It whispers to you…

 “This is Jane.
 She bought a pair of size 7 tennis shoes from us 18 months ago.
 She’d just gotten back into tennis and was looking forward to getting on the court.
 She also came in two weeks ago to look around.
 She was approached by Sean, but waved him off and didn’t buy anything, though she did peruse the running shoe section.
 You should ask her how she’s enjoying tennis and recommend a size 7 New Balance running shoe we currently have at 25% off.”

 It’s not just amazing for bottom-of-funnel conversions, though.
 A CRM improves the customer experience.
 Period.

 It works for front end sales and support employees who interact with customers directly.
-But it’s equally useful for back-end employees like marketing managers, operations personnel, IT, and more by giving them access to customer data that enables them to make data-driven marketing and product decisions.
+But it’s equally useful for back-end employees like marketing managers, operations personnel, IT, and more by giving them access to customer data and contact information that enables them to make data-driven marketing and product decisions.

 How popular are CRMs?

 Well, by 2025 the CRM industry is expected to be worth more than $80 billion.
-So, they’re popular.
-You need to jump in.
+The number speaks for itself.

 How can the CRM experience help your business?

 The CRM experience grants a number of benefits that can be applied to the customer experience across the board.